-If you have a question that’s not answered below, please drop us a line on firstname.lastname@example.org and we’ll answer your question and get it on here to help others out too.
+If you have a question that’s not answered below, please drop us a line on firstname.lastname@example.org.

 What are the key dates from here?